-Nestled in the lush wetlands of Dumfries and Galloway, Scotland, Caerlaverock Castle stands as a testament to medieval might with its unique triangular design and moated defenses.
+Nestled in the lush wetlands of Dumfries and Galloway, Scotland, Caerlaverock Castle is a a perfect example to medieval might with its unique triangular design and moated defenses.

-Yet, beyond its historic grandeur lies a chilling legend: the Green Lady, often called the Galloway Ghost, a spectral figure in a flowing green dress said to haunt the castle’s ruins.
+Yet, beyond its historic grandeur lies a chilling legend: the Green Lady, often called the Galloway Ghost, a spectre in a flowing green dress said to haunt the castle’s ruins.

 Since the 19th century, visitors, caretakers, and locals have reported sightings of this sorrowful apparition, her presence tied to tales of tragic love, betrayal, or murder within the castle’s storied past.
 Is she a restless spirit seeking peace, or are these encounters mere tricks of the mind in a place steeped in violence and history?